What is the alternative minimum tax (AMT)?

 How the AMT works

-The AMT has its own set of rates (26 percent and 28 percent) and requires a separate calculation.
+The AMT has its own set of rates (26 percent and 28 percent) and requires a separate calculation from regular federal income tax.
 Basically, it’s the difference between your regular tax bill, based on ordinary income tax rates, and your AMT bill, determined by completing IRS Form 6251: Alternative Minimum Tax — Individuals.
 When there’s a difference, you may have to pay the AMT amount in addition to your regular tax.

-The AMT increases the amount of income that is taxed.
-It adds items that are not taxed on the standard tax rates and rejects or reduces many common tax breaks used every year by individual taxpayers to lower their IRS bills.
+The AMT increases the amount of income that is taxed for high earners.
+It adds items that are not taxed on the standard tax rates and rejects or reduces many common tax breaks used by individual taxpayers to lower their IRS bills.

 To be required to pay the AMT, you must have earned more than the minimum level in the chart below.